Indian Sites Spreading Harmful Disinformation Are Earning Money Through Google’s Ads

 A barrage of comments on social media claimed that they were waging “flood jihad” in the Hindu-majority city of Silchar by deliberately damaging flood defences, but the police found no proof of this.
 Investigations by the BBC and Indian fact-checking outlet Alt News also found these claims to be false at the time.
 (Disclaimer: this author used to work for Alt News.)

 Yet, at least four websites not only continue to carry stories about the debunked conspiracy theory, but also to profit from them through advertisements placed on those articles.
-Through Google’s Adsense programme, these online publishers are estimated to earn $10-$20 for every 1,000 views on these stories – even while Google has actively promoted its efforts to fight online disinformation and a policy against hateful conduct
+Through Google’s AdSense programme, these online publishers are estimated to earn $10-$20 for every 1,000 views on these stories – even while Google has actively promoted its efforts to fight online disinformation and a policy against hateful conduct

 Bellingcat searched on Google for articles published between 2022 and 2024 that repeated 17 falsehoods that had previously been debunked by International Fact Checking Network (IFCN)-accredited organisations or Alt News, a leading fact-checking website in India, and that fit Google’s definition of “hate speech”